The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Introduction

+More exotic models involving modification of the standard cold dark matter paradigm have also been proposed.
+For example, if dark matter undergoes self-interaction, then this could provide a mechanism for SMBH seeding via collapse of the halos themselves \citep[e.g.,][]{Feng21}.
+An even more extreme scenario is one in which SMBHs are primordial black holes, although this appears to be disfavoured by the clustering analysis of \citet[][]{Shinohara23}.

+Given the uncertainty of SMBH formation models and the difficulty of resolving the small-scale physics, cosmological simulations have typically made very simplified assumptions for the SMBH seeding process based on the properties of the parent halo or galaxy.
+One of the simplest and most widely used models is the halo mass threshold (HMT) seeding scheme based on the methods developed by \citet{Sijacki07} and \citet{DiMatteo08}, in which a seed black hole is assumed to form in a halo crossing a certain mass threshold.
+The Illustris project \citep{Vogelsberger14} used this mechanism to add SMBHs of mass $1.4\times10^5 M_\odot$ in each halo which crosses a mass threshold of $m_{\rm th}=7.1\times10^{10} M_\odot$.
+A similar approach was used in the Evolution and Assembly of GaLaxies and their Environments (EAGLE) simulation \citep{Barber16}.

-Some methods take into consideration more local properties of the host galaxy, such as the ones used in Horizon-AGN simulation \citep{Volonteri16}, in which the gas and stellar densities and the stellar velocity dispersion is required to exceed a certain threshold for the galaxy to be seeded with a black hole.
-In addition to this, all the forming black holes must be separated by at least 50 comoving kpc, and the formation is limited until $z=1.5$.
-If all these conditions are met, the halo is seeded with a $10^5 M_\odot$ black hole.
-Adopting a similar criteria, the more recent \textsc{obelisk} simulation \citep{Trebitsch21} also applies the condition of gas and stellar density exceeding a threshold, and an isolation of 50 kpc to avoid multiple black holes forming in the same galaxy.
-Furthermore, they also require the gas to be Jeans unstable.
-If all these conditions are satisfied, then a black hole of $3\times10^4 M_\odot$ is assigned to the galaxy.
-In another approach that also uses the local properties of the galaxy to assign a seed, the \textsc{romulus} simulation \citep{Tremmel17} employs the criteria of the limit on the metallicity, a threshold on the gas density, and a temperature range.
-Once all these conditions are satisfied, the mass of the seed black hole is set to be $10^6 M_\odot$.
+More recent simulations have taken into consideration additional properties of the host galaxy for SMBH seeding.
+For example, the Horizon-AGN simulation \citep{Volonteri16} required gas and stellar densities and stellar velocity dispersion to exceed certain thresholds for a galaxy to form a black hole, with a seed mass of $10^5\:M_\odot$ adopted.
+In addition, all the forming black holes needed to be separated by at least 50 comoving kpc, and their formation was only allowed down to $z=1.5$.
+Adopting similar criteria, the \textsc{obelisk} simulation \citep{Trebitsch21} also applied conditions of gas and stellar density needing to exceed certain thresholds, including Jeans instability of the gas, as well as a required isolation of 50 kpc from other SMBHs to avoid multiple black holes forming in the same galaxy.
+If all these conditions were satisfied, then a black hole of $3\times10^4 M_\odot$ was assigned to the galaxy.
+In another approach, the \textsc{romulus} simulation \citep{Tremmel17} employed criteria of a limit on metallicity, a threshold on gas density, and a restricted temperature range for SMBH formation, with a seed mass of $10^6 M_\odot$ adopted.
+In yet another axample, \cite{Bhowmick22b} have considered a variety of gas-based SMBH seeding prescriptions and a range of seed masses from $\sim 10^4$ to $10^6\:M_\odot$.
+While the investigation of certain thresholds of physical quantities for SMBH formation is an advance on a simple HMT models, the above studies are still far from being a complete physical description of SMBH formation.